 User Account Control

 User Account Control (UAC) helps prevent malware from damaging a computer and helps organizations deploy a better-managed desktop environment.

-You should not turn off UAC because this is not a supported scenario for devices running Windows 10.
-If you do turn off UAC, all Univeral Windows Platform apps stop working.
+You shouldn't turn off UAC because this setting isn't supportive of devices running Windows 10.
+If you do turn off UAC, all Universal Windows Platform apps stop working.
 You must always set the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\EnableLUA registry value to 1.
 If you need to provide auto elevation for programmatic access or installation, you could set the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\ConsentPromptBehaviorAdmin registry value to 0, which is the same as setting the UAC slider Never Notify.
-This is not recommended for devices running Windows 10.
+This setting isn't recommended for devices running Windows 10.

-For more info about how manage UAC, see UAC Group Policy Settings and Registry Key Settings.
+For more information about how to manage UAC, see UAC Group Policy Settings and Registry Key Settings.